The Sheriff's K-9 Unit consists of five tracking teams and two canine teams dedicated to narcotics detection.

 Deputy Dan DiPietro

 Deputy Dan DiPietro joined the Sheriff's Office in 2006 and became a member of the K-9 Unit in 2010.
-Deputy DiPietro's four-legged partner is "Maverick", a German Shepherd dog.
-The team is dually certified to support regular patrol searches as well as narcotics detection.
-Maverick is an aggresive alert dog, which means that he will either scratch, bite, or bark at an odor of narcotics when he alerts.
+Deputy DiPietro's four-legged partner is "Tux", a two-year-old Belgian Malinois dog.
+The team is dually certified to support regular patrol searches, as well as narcotics detection.
+Tux is a passive alert dog, which means that he sits when he finds the odor of narcotics to alert.
+Tux is trained to locate cocaine, heroin, and methamphetamine.

 Deputy Pete Olson